Table of Contents

-*Bonus points: When you’re picking an area, it’s a really good idea to spend some time in the neighborhood.
+*Bonus points: When you’re picking an area, it’s an excellent idea to spend some time in the neighborhood.
 Visit it at different times of the day on different days.
-This will give you a better idea of the people and amenities that are available to you.
+Multiple visits will give you a better idea of the people and amenities available to you.

 6) Price Range

-At this point you will have been pre-approved for a mortgage and should know what the bank will afford you.
-Remember that this is not what you should necessarily spend, but what the bank is willing to lend you.
+At this point, you will have been pre-approved for a mortgage and should know what the bank will afford you.
+But, again, remember that this is not what you should necessarily spend but what the bank is willing to lend you.

 Make sure to maintain some wiggle room here.
-Many people set up a search right up to their maximum budget, and are forced to pass on houses that they fall in love with because there’s an extra few thousand dollars of extras needed once the house is purchased and there is no room left in their budget.
+Many people set up a search right up to their maximum budget and are forced to pass on houses that they fall in love with because there’s an extra few thousand dollars of extras needed once the home is purchased and there is no room left in their budget.